modiimedia/arri/languages/ts/ts-schema/README.md

 )
 ```

-### ID Shorthand (Experimental)
+### ID Shorthand

 Because IDs are really important for producing concise type names.
-Arri validate also provides an _experimental\*_ shorthand for defining IDs of objects, discriminators, and recursive types.
+Arri validate also provides shorthand for defining IDs of objects, discriminators, and recursive types.

 ```ts
 // ID will be set to "Book"